 Once you have prepared with all of the above-mentioned resources, it is time to have those discussions with each team member.

 This is often the most challenging part of the review: actually sitting down with the employee face-to-face.
 However, it is equally as important to do.
 Here are a few things to remember when you are about to undertake the big talk.

 Think of yourself as a coach, rather than as an evaluator.

 It is important for your employee to understand and to feel that you are on his or her side.
 By changing your mindset you can help to do so.
-Remember that a judge isn’t there to improve performance, and doesn’t care whether you win, lose, or improve – but you are.
+You are there to help them improve their performance.

 Stop and truly listen to your team member and what they have to say.

 Remember that this is a two-way conversation.
 Don’t just listen to be polite, listen to learn.
 Ensure that you are conducting yourself with some emotional intelligence, don’t be defensive, ask questions, and learn to be comfortable with being uncomfortable.
 No one said that these conversations were supposed to be easy.